ygfalcon/Solsniper-zero/README.md

   `scripts/train_price_model.py` or the offline `scripts/train_transformer_agent.py`.
 Set `PRICE_MODEL_PATH` to the resulting model file and `predict_price_movement()` will load it automatically.
+- **Early activity detection** — `scripts/train_activity_model.py` builds a
+  dataset from `offline_data.db` and trains a classifier on depth change, transaction rate, whale activity and average swap size.
+Set `ACTIVITY_MODEL_PATH` to enable ranking with this model.
 - **Scheduling loop** — trading iterations run in a time-driven loop using `asyncio` with a default delay of 60&nbsp;s.
 The optional Flask Web UI runs this loop in a dedicated thread while the web server handles requests.